yeluH/FS23_880Project_G3/Readme.md

 ## R concepts
 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->
-We will use tidyverse for data handling,
+We will use tidyverse for data handling (filter, segmentize, etc.), sf for spatial objects, and ggplot2 for visualizing.
+It might be interesting to plot a background map too, so we might use other libraries (such as tmap or leaflet).

+Some other useful packages could be: caret, cluster and clusterR, to conduct supervised or unsupervised machine learning to try and test the identification model.

 ## Risk analysis
 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B? -->